ucsd-ml-arts/generative-text-ktantipa/README.md

 Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions.

+As Halloween event is approaching, I decided to rewrite a new horror film by using a script from my favorite movies, IT chapter one and two.
+The purpose for this project is that I wanted to create a ‘bonus’ chapter for this movie, even though the storyline is already finished.
+For visualization, I decided to pick several scenes from the movie in order to complement the generated text.
+The scene makes sense for that generated text.
+For building the model, I set the embedding dimension to 1024.
+In the neural network model, I decided to use the LSTM layer instead.
+I decided to add two more LSTM layers and dropouts, because...
+I trained with 50 epochs with the temperature value around 0.5.
+Based on the experiment, the higher temperature would cause nonsense wording.
+On the other hand, temperature close to zero would cause a repetition of words.
+In the context of the script, some of the sentences seems to make sense and some didn’t.

 ## Model/Data

 Briefly describe the files that are included with your repository:
 - trained models
 - training data (or link to training data). what is your corpus?

+The data that I fetched is from the slugscript website.
+Basically it contains scripts for most of the movies.
+The movie that I searched and used in this case is called “IT”.
+First, I attempted to use the beautiful soup to extract the script from the html.
+However, I believe that getting the script directly from the website and saving it as a text file would be an easier approach.
+The text file is saved in this github.

 ## Code